jvjohnson1/TheFortress/ProjectPlan.md

-**Starting in Week 4,**
+* ** Starting in Week 4 ** 1
-    *Complete documentation, have it approved - Checkpoint 1 *Week Five
+    * Complete documentation, have it approved - Checkpoint 1
+* Week Five 1
-    *Database up, with encryption.
+    * Database up, with encryption 1a
-*Week Six
+* Week Six 1
-    *Login working with authentication
+    * Login working with authentication 1a
-    *Basic feature to detect automated dictionary and brute force attacks *Week 7
+    * Basic feature to detect automated dictionary and brute force attacks 1a *Week 7
     *Unit testing and logging up - Checkpoint 2 *Professional Development Demo is this week, this requires